fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

         ExpectedOutputReceiver receiver=getExpectedOutputReceiver()
                 .withVariableMapping("workflow_uuid", UUID.randomUUID().toString()) //each call to this adds a key-value mapping to substitute in message templates
-                .withExpectedRequestTemplate( /* This means the expected message is defined as a message templates where place holder keys will be
+                .withExpectedRequestTemplate( /* This means the expected message is defined as a message template where place holder keys will be
                                                * replaced with the values value defined above.*/ subscriptionPath(EXECUTION_REPORT_BUS_SUBSCRIPTION), //This function returns a computed path that is exposed as a variable to be used in the subscription envelope. useTestResource("/it/runsteps/expected/directRunStepExecutionReport1.json") //This is the expected message resource name